aaronsky/aaronsky/content/posts/swiftpm-app-projects.md

 ![Finder window demonstrating the directory structure of a Swift Playground App project](/posts/swiftpm-app-projects/xcode-default.png)

-Default Swift Playground App projects come pre-configured with an `App`-conforming type, a `ContentView`, and an asset catalog containing placeholders for app icons and a color set.
+Default Swift Playground App projects come pre-configured with an [App](https://developer.apple.com/documentation/swiftui/app)-conforming type, a `ContentView`, and an asset catalog containing placeholders for app icons and a color set.
 So far, this is all typical SwiftUI boilerplate.
 From there, if you inspect the project in Finder, you'll discover a curious thing – this project is backed by Swift Package Manager!
 Could this represent the end of the Xcode project as we know it today?

 Before we get our hopes up, let's dig in a little further.
 Here is an excerpt of the `Package.swift` that is generated in a default project: